Duncan is a writer and director for theatre, television and film.

-Duncan has won many awards for this writing including: twice winner of the Jill Blewett Playwrights’ Award; winner of the Adelaide Fringe Award and the Curtain Call Award.
-He was shortlisted for: NSW Premier’s Award for DREAMS IN WHITE; Griffin Playwrights’ Award; three times for the Jill Blewett Playwrights’ Award; and twice for the Max Afford Playwrights’ Award.
+Twice winner of the Jill Blewett Playwrights’ Award, Duncan has also won the Adelaide Fringe Award; the Curtain Call Award; and the Edinburgh Fringe Award.
+Duncan was shortlisted for: NSW Premier’s Award for DREAMS IN WHITE; Griffin Playwrights’ Award; four times for the Jill Blewett Playwrights’ Award; and twice for the Max Afford Playwrights’ Award.
 He received a Sydney Theatre Award nomination for Best New Writing for CUT and a Curtain Call nomination for his direction of THE HOMECOMING.
-He won an Edinburgh Fringe Award in 2016 for CUT which was performed at Underbelly Edinburgh and had a London premiere at Vaults the same year.
-He is currently shortlisted for the 2018 Jill Blewitt Playwright Award for PRODIGAL JONES.